Disturbances during sleep — post-deployment PTSD?

 Although the exact causes are not known, PTSD is thought to be affected by:

 If you find that your symptoms persist for longer than one month, or if you are concerned about the severity of the symptoms, it's a good idea to consider talking to a mental health professional.
-Columbia students can call Counseling and Psychological Services at x4-2878 to make an appointment.
-Outside of Columbia, veterans can go to the Department of Veterans Affairs for a list of providers, or call the VA Health Benefits Service Center toll free at 1-877-222-VETS.
+As a veteran, you may also find help by going to the Department of Veterans Affairs for a list of providers and other benefits.

 In addition to seeking professional help, there a few things you can do to help deal with the sleeping problems associated with PTSD.
 Try: